-The Mac mini runs with desktop-grade 8th generation Intel Core processors in quad- and hexa-core iterations, so we had high hopes for its computing power.
-According to Apple, its new square-shaped desktop delivers five times the amount of performance over its predecessor, at least according to Apple.
+The new Mac Mini has desktop-grade 8th-generation Intel Coffee Lake processors in quad- and hexa-core models, so we had high hopes for the computing power.
+The new square shaped desktop delivers five times the amount of performance over its predecessor, at least according to Apple.

-With the Apple Mac mini being aimed at creatives, which usually rely on intensive software applications and editing large files, the 2018 Mac Mini needs to be able to keep pace, more so than any previous version.
+Because the Mac Mini is aimed at creatives, which typically count on intensive software and editing large files, the 2018 Mac Mini needs to be able to keep pace, more so than any previous version.

 The quad- and hexa-core Intel Core processors with Turbo Boost speeds of up to 4.6GHz, and support for up to 2,666MHz (which is four times what the last Mac Mini could hold) will definitely keep the 2018 Mac mini feeling fast and responsive for most tasks, and allows it to handle multiple tasks at once, thanks to the huge amount of memory on offer.

 The latest Mac mini comes with the Apple T2 security chip, which comes with an SSD controller with on-the-fly data encryption for "industry-leading security".
 The T2 chip also features HEVC video transcoding that's up to 30 times faster, which will be great news for video editors who are interested in using an Apple Mac mini for their creative work.

 The only place the Apple Mac mini (2018) is let down, specs wise, is with the Intel UHD 630 integrated graphics.
 We would have much rather seen some form of discrete graphics, and anyone using the Apple Mac mini for graphically-intensive creative work, such as video editing and 3D modelling, may find the integrated graphics a bit limiting.